byte-city/byte-city-web-docs/readme.md

 * statusBarContentColor: must be acceptable by CSS `color` property.
 * homeButtonColor: must be acceptable by CSS `color` property.
 Default color is white.

-### `<reigsterEventListener netLoggerAccount="username"></registerEventListener>`
-**Listening for events on the website and logs them to specified Net Logger account accesible at netlogger.wizard.
-These logs contains informations which can be used for hacking other players devices.**
-* netLoggerAccount: username of your Net Logger account.

 ## HTML Tags - Darkweb browser

 ### `<registerSite browser="Wizard" websiteName="value" basicBackground="value" statusBarContentColor="value" homeButtonColor="value"></registerSite>`